List of His Dark Materials and The Book of Dust characters: Farder Coram

 Coram Van Texel is a gyptian with a large, unusually beautiful, golden-brown cat dæmon named Sophonax.
-His voice is described as "rich and musical, with as many tones in it as there were colours in his dæmon’s fur."
+His voice is described as "rich and musical, with as many tones in it as there were colours in his dæmon’s fur".
 By Northern Lights, he is known as Farder Coram and is a respected, elderly, adviser to the Gyptian King John Faa.

 More than fifty years prior to the start of the trilogy, Coram travelled to the north, where he witnessed a witch, Serafina Pekkala, being attacked by another witch's dæmon.
 Farder Coram shot the rogue dæmon and rescued Serafina, thereafter they became lovers and had a son, who was killed in his youth by a disease from the east.
 After the son's death, Serafina Pekkala returned to her people as the clan-queen, and Coram returned to the Gyptians.
 In La Belle Sauvage, Coram is working for Oakley Street, a secret society opposing the influence of the Church.
 He obtains information about Mrs Coulter, fights Gerard Bonneville, and warns Malcolm Polstead of the upcoming flood.

 He accompanies Lyra to Bolvangar to rescue the captured children and guides her in mastering the alethiometer.

 Coram re-appears briefly at the conclusion of The Amber Spyglass when he and other Gyptians are drawn into the world of the Mulefa to meet Lyra and bring her home before the worlds separate once again.

 'Farder' is possibly a dialect variant of 'Father', honouring his role as 'Elder' to the Gyptians.
-He is played by Tom Courtenay in the film The Golden Compass.
-In the film The Golden Compass, his dæmon is a caracal, an African, lynx-like wildcat.

-James Cosmo plays the character in the His Dark Materials TV series, whilst Stephen Thorne provides his voice in the audiobooks.
+Stephen Thorne provides his voice in the audiobooks, and in the 2003 BBC Radio dramatisation he is voiced by Kenneth Cranham.
+He is played by Tom Courtenay in the film The Golden Compass, in which his dæmon is a caracal.
+James Cosmo plays the character in the His Dark Materials television series.

 The Master of Jordan College

 The Master of Jordan heads Jordan College, part of Oxford University in Lyra's world.
 Helped by other Jordan College employees, he is raising the supposedly orphaned Lyra.
 His daemon is a raven.

 In La Belle Sauvage, he offers scholastic refuge to Lyra.
 In Northern Lights, he tries unsuccessfully to poison Lord Asriel, hoping that it will protect Lyra and prevent conflict.
 In The Amber Spyglass, he offers Lyra a place to live at Jordan, and funding for her education.

-In the film The Golden Compass, he is played by Jack Shepherd.
-In the television adaptation, he is played by Clarke Peters, and in the audiobooks he is voiced by Stephen Thorne.
+in the audiobooks he is voiced by Stephen Thorne., and in the 2003 BBC Radio dramatisation he is voiced by Bill Paterson.
+In the film The Golden Compass, he is played by Jack Shepherd and by Michael Ensign in the video game adaptation.
+In the television adaptation, he is played by Clarke Peters.